pajaro1966/GreekWordFormation/README.md

-# Greek Word Formation
+# Word Formation in Ancient Greek

 ## Introduction

 This is the site of the Project “Word Formation in Ancient Greek”.
-The purpose of this project is to create a
+The purpose of this project is to create a new manual of Word Formation in the footsteps of Debrunner and Risch.

+## Graphics in Mermaid